bradley-woods/tech230-multimachine/README.md

 Pre-requisites:

-- Understand how to deploy a web app on an nginx web server VM using Vagrant: [tech230-app-deployment](https://github.com/bradley-woods/tech230-app-deployment)
+- Understand how to deploy a web app on an Nginx web server VM using Vagrant: [tech230-app-deployment](https://github.com/bradley-woods/tech230-app-deployment)
 - Have your application and environment in a folder called 'app' and 'environment' respectively in the same directory as your 'Vagrantfile':

     <img src="images/app-env.png" alt="app-env-folder" width="200px">

 ## Updating the Vagrantfile and Shell Script

 1. Following on from the previous repository, which explained how to deploy our sample app, we need to first update the 'Vagrantfile' by adding a new `do` block to create another VM.
-We can then use one VM for serving the nginx web app and the other for the MongoDB.
+We can then use one VM for serving the Nginx web app and the other for the MongoDB.
 Also, please be aware, we are now using an updated version of Ubuntu (bionic64).
 See below the new 'Vagrantfile':

     ```ruby
     # Configure 2 so that 2 virtual machines are created.
 Note, we need a new 'do' block. 'bionic64' is an Ubuntu 18.04 64-bit operating system.